 What Is UrbanPlan?

-UrbanPlan is a realistic, engaging exercise in which participants—high school students, university students, or public officials—learn about the fundamental forces that affect real estate development in our communities.
-Participants experience the challenging issues, private and public sector roles, complex trade-offs, and fundamental economics in play when proposing realistic land use solutions to vexing growth challenges.
+UrbanPlan is a realistic, engaging exercise in which participants—high school students, university students, or public officials—learn the fundamental forces that affect development in our communities.
+Participants experience challenging issues, private and public sector roles, complex trade-offs, and fundamental economics in play when proposing realistic land use solutions to vexing growth challenges.

-- 12 universities ran UrbanPlan in graduate MBA, Real Estate, City & Regional Planning, and Architecture programs in academic year 2015-16
+- 35 universities ran UrbanPlan in graduate MBA, Real Estate, City & Regional Planning, and Architecture programs in the 2021-22 academic year

 What ULI Members Say About UrbanPlan

 “The education of tomorrow’s voters, neighbors, community leaders, public officials, and land use professionals is mission critical for ULI.”

 “UrbanPlan volunteer training goes deeper than any traditional real estate development class.
 The takeaway value transcends effective volunteering.
 The intellectual discipline and Socratic method of questioning are assets in my work life.”

 “Like Advisory Services panels, UrbanPlan does what ULI does best: help external audiences understand how market and nonmarket forces in their community affect what can be approved, financed, built, and sustainably tenanted.
 That’s essential for any meaningful discussion about land use.”

 Schools, teachers, and students – contact us at [email protected].